psychemedia/storytelling-notes/tom_hickathrift.md

 # Tom Hickathrift

-Chap book, with an introduction by Gomme (also appears in vol 1 of *Peasant Cusroms and Savage Myths*. https://archive.org/details/chapbooksfolklor01vill/page/13/mode/1up
+Chap book, with an introduction by Gomme (also appears in vol 1 of *Peasant Customs and Savage Myths*. https://archive.org/details/chapbooksfolklor01vill/page/13/mode/1up